-The Wingback Card Wallet – Review of a Design Classic
+The Wingback Card Wallet Review

 Every so often a wallet comes along which rewrites what defines the traditional wallet.
 Over the years I’ve had the opportunity to review many wallets from Kickstarter and across the world and it’s been a while since I’ve found a wallet I was so excited to use.
-The Wingback wallet elicited that very excitement in me almost like a child at Christmas and when it finally arrived in the mail I was not disappointed.
-The whole package, branding and all, oozed luxury and as I peeled and open the custom packaging (it had my name on it!)
+The Wingback Wallet elicited that very excitement in me almost like a child at Christmas and when it finally arrived in the mail I was not disappointed.
+The whole package, branding and all, oozed luxury, and as I peeled and opened the custom packaging (it had my name on it!)
 I knew this was going to be good.
 A minimalist leather wallet to remember.

 The Wingback came to fruition from a successful Kickstarter campaign.
 This managed to raise thousands in funding, with half of that being raised within the first week.
-This really does say it all and my initial thoughts on the Wingback fantastic appearance.
+This does say it all and my initial thoughts on the Wingback’s fantastic appearance.
 Like any wallet, it has its pros and cons but the wingback does it in a way that you almost don’t mind the downsides because what it does best is all you care about.

 ‘The Wingback Card Wallet is like our original Card Holder, but with extra legroom.
 Holding up to 10 cards and multiple banknotes, it features a clever fold-out pocket for your contactless cards so you can tap and go in record time’. – Wingback 2020